pdange21/Leetcode-SQL-and-Pandas-Solutions/README.md

 # Leetcode-SQL-Solutions
-This repositories contains solution of leetcode sql question
+This repositories contains solution of leetcode data related questions in pandas and sql